CARAMBA-Clinic/COST-CHARME/README.md

 ```bash
 > pachctl <name of the command> --help
 ```

+> **Tip:** To do this exercise you can either use the Jupyter notebook terminal (go to New -> Terminal) on localhost:8888 or you can SSH into the machine to interact with the system.

 ### Pushing data into Pachyderm's Data Repository
 A repo is the highest level data primitive in Pachyderm.
 They should be dedicated to a single source of data such as the input from a particular tool.
 Examples include training data for an ML model or genome annotation data.
 Here we will create a single repo which will serve as input for the first step of the workflow: